akononovicius/lithuanian-parliamentary-election-data/README.md

 # lithuanian-parliamentary-election-data
 This repository stores a cleaned up version of Lithuanian parliamentary election voting data.
 The original data sets are freely available from https://www.rinkejopuslapis.lt/ataskaitu-formavimas website.
 The original data sets were downloaded on August 31, 2016.
 Some minor issues were fixed (mismatched total votes counts).

-This data set was studied in a forthcoming paper "Empirical analysis and agent-based modeling of Lithuanian parliamentary elections" (A. Kononovicius).
+This data set was studied in a paper "Empirical analysis and agent-based modeling of Lithuanian parliamentary elections".
 You may freely reuse the data in your analysis.
-Refering to the paper is not mandatory, yet would be appreciated (citation instructions will be uploaded upon acceptance of the paper).
+Refering to the paper would be appreciated.

+**Reference:** A. Kononovicius.
+Empirical analysis and agent-based modeling of Lithuanian parliamentary elections.
+Complexity 2017, 2017, 7354642. doi: [10.1155/2017/7354642](https://dx.doi.org/10.1155/2017/7354642). arXiv: [1704.02101 [physics.soc-ph]](https://arxiv.org/abs/1704.02101).

 Note that this data set does not contain any data about voting by post (preliminary voting) as well as no votes cast in embassies and consulates.